tud-hri/joan/docs/firststeps-joan-run.md

 [ ![](gifs/joan-run-add-agent.gif) ](gifs/joan-run-add-agent.gif){target="_blank"}

 ### 4. Initialize
-Now that we have our basic driving setup completed its time to initialize the modules.
+Now that we have our basic driving setup completed it’s time to initialize the modules.
 In the example below we still have our included module windows open, this is not necessary but included here to show that the modules change to the `initialized` (blue color) state accordingly.
 Going to that state is easily done by clicking the `initialize` button in the main JOAN window:
 [ ![](gifs/joan-run-initialize.gif) ](gifs/joan-run-initialize.gif){target="_blank"}